sjmercer65/tremor/README.md

 </ul>

 ## Data Understanding
 In March 2015, Apple launched ResearchKit, a toolkit for the rapid construction of research-oriented mobile applications, and local Seattle non-profit Sage Bionetworks (http://sagebase.org/) used this technology to create a range of applications intended to further healthcare research through the widespread collection of healthcare data.
-One of the first was the Parkinson’s Study M-Power App (https://itunes.apple.com/us/app/parkinson-mpower-study-app/id972191200?mt=8) which tracks the health of patients through questionnaires and the collection of data using phone sensors and an optional wearable device.
+One of the first was the Parkinson’s Study m-Power App (https://itunes.apple.com/us/app/parkinson-mpower-study-app/id972191200?mt=8) which tracks the health of patients through questionnaires and the collection of data using phone sensors and an optional wearable device.

-These datasets are confidential medical data and are available for authorized research purposes only via the Synapse data portal (https://www.synapse.org/), with copious metadata and documentation available to registered users.
+These datasets are confidential medical data and are available for authorized research purposes only via the Synapse data portal (https://www.synapse.org/), with metadata and documentation available to registered users.
 Currently, three patient surveys are generally available along with four Activities - a set of Activity data comprises the output of a range of phone sensors while the patient conducts a specified set of tasks.

 The data collected to evaluate tremor are not a part of the currently released datasets and I am the only authorized user; my Statement of Use is included in the list of authorized projects here (https://www.synapse.org/#!Synapse:syn4993293/wiki/392026 - requires login); while I may share summarized data and results as a part of my project, I am not able to share underlying dataset.
 There are many references to the structure of the data in the source files especially with regard to data cleaning (see /src/postgres).